 But, why is this change happening?
 Off the back of the now approved Project Amazon.
-Changes were always going to be required to the entrance as part of the new land.
+Changes were always going to be required.
 The new roller coaster, due to open in 2023, actually takes up part of the land the current entrance booths reside on.
-Therefore, plans were always expected to make changes to the entrance to make way for the new area.
 Chessington has of course used the opportunity to spruce up the entrance.
-Making it wider, clearer and adding lots more decoration.
+Making it wider, and clearer and adding lots more decoration.

 It’s time to check out the nearly completed new entrance!
 Phase one of the project is mostly finished.
 The new entrance is a vast improvement from before.
 Far wider, more efficient and far more befitting the park.
 The themed feature is a nice touch and the animals really help to accent the area and add more colour.

 The ticket office is in position and in use, but we’re told plans are being worked on to theme this up.
 More planting is also due to take place, with large amounts of bamboo and themed planting planned for the area.